-Its purpose is to honor her and prepare the way for her legacy to continue – to inspire and promote artistic integrity, beauty, grace, and humor.
+The purpose of this website is to honor Laurie Frink and prepare the way for her legacy to continue – to inspire and promote artistic integrity, beauty, grace, and humor.

 In addition, it is to announce the creation of the Laurie Frink Career Grant.